 Jeremy's short story "The Future is Not For Sale," was hailed by contest judge Laura Oliver as sophisticated, with strong characters in a setting that clearly depicts the Chesapeake region.

-Second place honors go to George Sherblom, for his piece "Shots Fired."
+Second place goes to George Sherblom for his piece "Shots Fired."

-Third place winner is Barbara Shamp, for "Sot Weed Legacy."
+Third place winner is B.B.
+Shamp for "The Sotweed Legacy."